Portrait Author:Watanabe On← Back

 9

-――Could it be true?
-Could such a phenomenon exist in this world—that the portrait had changed?
-Or was it merely some fleeting illusion making what should have been a radiant countenance appear loathsome? ……Yet it had been all too vivid.
-First in faint twilight, then in brilliant dawn light, Dorian had seen that cruel shadow hovering near the distorted lips of Basil Hallward’s painted portrait.
-Though terrified, he resolved to confirm it anew.
-Stealing into his room, he stood before the portrait.
+—Could it be true?
+That a portrait could change—could such a thing truly exist in this world?
+Or was it merely some idle fantasy that had made what should have been a radiant countenance appear instead as something loathsome? …Yet it had been all too vivid.
+First in uncertain twilight, then in the brilliant light of dawn, Dorian had seen that cruel shadow hovering about the twisted lips of the portrait Basil Hallward had painted.
+He was terrified, yet felt compelled to verify it once more.
+Stealing away to his room, he stood before the portrait.
 With trembling hands, he drew back the resplendent Spanish leather covering and confronted his own image.
 No illusion—the portrait had undeniably changed!
-Shuddering, he collapsed onto the divan and stared at the painting with nameless dread.
-The memory of his merciless cruelty toward Sibyl Vane gnawed at his conscience like a beast.
-He found himself wishing to marry her again.
-When Lord Henry Wotton soon arrived for a visit, Dorian immediately confessed this resolve.
-At this, Henry darkened his brow and spoke:
+He sank shuddering onto the divan and stared at it with unutterable dread.
+The memory of how mercilessly cruel he had been to Sibyl Vane ate at his heart with gnawing shame.
+Once more he resolved to marry her.
+When shortly thereafter he saw Lord Henry’s face at his door, he at once declared this intention.
+Then Henry knit his brows and said:

 10

-“Hold your tongue!”
+“Silence!”
 Dorian obstinately refused.
-And that very day, he stealthily moved the portrait to a disused study upstairs.
-11
+And that very day, he stealthily relocated the portrait to the disused study chamber upstairs.

-Dorian Gray’s strange life continued—amid lavish banquets where perfection was pursued, fragrant nocturnal chambers, adventures in disguise, and shadowy dockside inns.
+Dorian Gray’s mysterious life continued—amid lavish banquets where perfection was pursued, fragrant nocturnal chambers, adventures in disguise, and a shadowy dockside inn’s single room.

 12

-It was on the night of September 9th—Dorian’s thirty-eighth birthday.
+It was the night of September 9th, Dorian’s thirty-eighth birthday.

-Dorian, having been invited to Lord Henry’s dinner party, encountered Basil Hallward quite unexpectedly at a fog-laden street corner on his way home.
-The painter had been waiting at Dorian’s residence all this time for his return.
-The painter said that although he was departing for Paris on the midnight train for his work, there was something he absolutely had to discuss with him beforehand.
-So Dorian reluctantly brought the painter back with him.
-As it was already late and the servants were asleep, Dorian unfastened the lock himself and entered.
+Dorian Gray had been invited to Lord Henry’s dinner party and chanced upon Basil Hallward at a fog-laden street corner while returning home.
+The painter had been waiting at Dorian’s residence for his return until then.
+The painter stated he was to depart for Paris on the midnight train for his work commitments but needed to discuss something imperative with him beforehand.
+Thereupon, Dorian reluctantly brought the painter home with him.
+It was already late—the servants having retired—but Dorian unfastened the latch himself and entered.

 14